madetech/handbook/roles/business_development_representative.md

 ### To be pitching Made Tech services and case studies clearly

+We expect our Business Development Reps to confidently pitch our services to potential customers through email, telephone and face-to-face communication.
+They should be able to identify customer pain points and talk about relevant case studies in which we've solved similar problems.

 ### To be able to have a credible conversation about software delivery with a potential customers

+We expect our Business Development Reps to credibly talk about software deliver practices at a high level.
+They should have a good understanding of the software development lifecycle and the types of problems customers face and have a good grasp of industry terminology.

 ### To be applying pareto sales training in dialogs with prospects

+We expect our Business Development Reps to be continuously improving their sales skills and applying the most relevant techniques, to deliver desired results.

 ### To be maintaining accurate data within our CRM system (forecasting, customer records etc)

+We expect our Business Development Reps to keep the CRM system accurate and up-to-date with all customer communication tracked within it.

 ### To embody our company values and provide excellent service and clear honest communication to prospective customers

+We expect our Business Development Reps to positively represent the company in all communications.
+We expect them to be positive, helpful and professional and become trusted advisors to customers.

 ## Outbound Business Development Expectations

 ### To be scheduling and attending 16 new appointments each month

+We expect our Outbound Business Development Reps to be pursuing prospects and booking 16 new sales appointments each month.
+Sales appointments are discovery conversations with relevant prospects to determine if there is a good fit.

 ### To be creating 4 Qualified Sales Opportunities (QSOs) within the pipeline each month

+We expect a significant percentage of appointments that our Outbound Business Development Reps organise to convert into QSOs and contribute towards our pipeline.
+BDEs should be focusing efforts on those accounts which are most likely to convert into significant revenue opportunities.

 ### To ensure we're on approved supplier lists for customers in the sales pipeline

+Where necessary, we expect our Outbound Business Development Reps to get us onto approved suppliers lists and procurement frameworks, so we can bid for opportunities.

 ### To be building a deep understanding of your target accounts and the market dynamics affecting them

+We expect our Outbound Business Development Reps to build an understanding of what is happening within their target accounts and challenges faced and  opportunities for us to help

 ## Inbound Business Development Expectations

 ### To be delivering 1 QSO through our technology partnerships per month

+We expect our Inbound Business Development Reps to be building relationships with Technology Partners and to deliver 1 QSO through them each month.

 ### To be delivering 1 QSO through our consulting partnerships per month

+We expect our Inbound Business Development Reps to be building relationships with Consulting Partners and to deliver 1 QSO through them each month.

 ### To get shortlisted for applicable Public Sector opportunities (~2 QSO per month)

+We expect our Inbound Business Development Reps to collate our response to relevant public sector opportunities and get shortlisted at least twice per month.

 ### To engage and convert MQLs into QSOs

+We expect our Inbound Business Development Reps to appropriately engage with MQLs and convert them into conversations and eventually QSOs